tomboszko/Tech-Talks-Tom/README.md

 # TECH-TALKS_TOMS

-# presentations on various tech topics as part of the Becode training program
+# Presentations on various tech topics as part of the Becode training program

 ## @Becode #K6